boozinka/kb_network_automation/README.md

 4. Expand on exercise3 except use a for-loop to configure five VRFs.
 Each VRF should have a unique name and a unique route distinguisher.
 Each VRF should once again have the IPv4 and the IPv6 address families controlled by a conditional-variable passed into the template.

-***Note, you will want to pass in a list or dictionary of VRFs that you loop over in your Jinja2 template.
+***Note***, you will want to pass in a list or dictionary of VRFs that you loop over in your Jinja2 template.

 5. Start with the full running-config from cisco3.lasthop.io as a base template (for example 'cisco3_config.j2').
 Modify this base template such that you use Jinja2 include statements to pull in sub-templates for the NTP servers, the AAA configuration, and for the clock settings.